A-Z Formula 1 Glossary

 HALO - Brought in for the 2018 season, the halo is a safety structure that surrounds the cockpit with the sole purpose of protecting the driver.
 Initially a controversial addition, any negativity has since subsided after several incidents where the halo has been credited with saving the life of the driver.

 HANS device - Short for Head and Neck Support Device, it is a piece of equipment that rests on a driver's shoulders and is clipped onto their helmet, to help prevent sudden movements in the head and neck during an impact.
-They were made compulsory in Formula One before the 2003 season.
+They were made compulsory in Formula 1 before the 2003 season.

 Installation lap - The first lap drivers turn when arriving at a circuit, where all key car functions are checked to see if they are working as planned.